Next tour is a pub walk: Friday 27 August 2021, 6pm.

 Booking: Please press here to book with Eventbrite.

 Death, decay, dead souls and devilment.
-This is Angel Meadow, Victorian hell-hole, cholera-infested ghetto and industrial shanty town.
-It will be dark.
-It will be spooky.
-There will be some horrible stories that will ensure you don’t have a good night’s sleep.
+That was Angel Meadow, Victorian hell-hole, cholera-infested ghetto and industrial shanty town.
+It’s a bit cleaned-up now but there will be plenty of horrible stories that will ensure you don’t have a good night’s sleep.

 Angel Meadow.
 Never was a name more inappropriate.
 This is what made Manchester THE shock city.

 Journalist Angus Bethune Reach called Angel Meadow: “the lowest, most filthy, most unhealthy, and most wicked locality in Manchester…full of cellars and inhabited by prostitutes, their bullies, thieves, cadgers, vagrants and tramps.”

 Was he writing this yesterday?
 No, thankfully.
 He was writing in the 19th century when Angel Meadow was one of a number of notorious Manchester slums; probably the worst.

 This is what proto-communist Friedrich Engels had to say about the locale in 1844.
 “The landlords are not ashamed to let dwellings like the six or seven cellars on the quay directly below Scotland Bridge, the floors of which stand at least two feet below the low water level of the Irk … utterly uninhabitable, [it] stands deprived of all fittings for doors and windows, a case by no means rare in this region, when an open ground-floor is used as a privy by the whole neighbourhood for want of other facilities. . . .”